NPB All-Star Game History - Legendary Moments from the Dream Festival

 All-Star History

 First held in 1951, NPB's All-Star Game pits Central against Pacific League stars.
-The format evolved from one game to two (1953), three (2001), and back to two (2014).
-Held each July at rotating venues nationwide, it serves as the midsummer showcase closing the season's first half.
+The first edition was played as a three-game series, and later years used either two or three games (including a three-game format from 2011 to 2013).
+Since 2014 the event has consisted of two games, with no games held in 2020.
+Normally staged each July at rotating venues nationwide, it serves as the midsummer showcase closing the season's first half.

 Fan Voting and Selection

 Players are chosen through fan voting, player voting, and manager selection.
-Since the 2010s, internet-based fan voting has generated millions of ballots annually.
-Ohtani's 2017 achievement of topping fan voting as both pitcher and position player symbolized the two-way phenomenon's popularity.
+Since the 2010s, internet-based fan voting has generated millions of ballots annually, and the results are closely watched as a barometer of player popularity.

 Legendary Moments

-Yutaka Enatsu's 9 consecutive strikeouts in the 1971 Game 1 remains the All-Star's most famous record, still unbroken as of 2026.
-Ichiro's 1996 MVP performance showcased his hitting artistry to a national audience in the relaxed yet competitive atmosphere.
+Yutaka Enatsu's 9 consecutive strikeouts in the 1971 Game 1 remains the All-Star's most famous record, still unbroken as of August 2026.
+In Game 1 of the 1996 edition, Ichiro went 2-for-4 with a leadoff home run, showcasing his hitting artistry to a national audience in the relaxed yet competitive atmosphere.

 Challenges and Reform

 Declining TV ratings and scheduling concerns have prompted reforms including home run derbies and fan events.
-Unlike MLB's former World Series home-field advantage tie-in, NPB hasn't added competitive stakes, relying instead on entertainment value and inter-league pride to sustain the tradition.
+Unlike MLB's former World Series home-field advantage tie-in, NPB hasn't added competitive stakes (as of August 2026), relying instead on entertainment value and inter-league pride to sustain the tradition.

 Ballpark Events and Entertainment

 The All-Star experience extends beyond the game itself.
-The Home Run Derby, introduced in 1992, features power hitters competing for distance as a popular pre-game event.
+The Home Run Derby features power hitters competing to hit the most home runs and has become a popular fixture of the festivities.
 Host venues incorporate local cultural ceremonies, and ceremonial first pitches often feature celebrities from outside baseball.
 The rare sight of Central and Pacific League players chatting together on the bench offers fans a glimpse of cross-team camaraderie unseen in regular season play.

 The Central-Pacific Rivalry